jxcore/jxcore/doc/api/jxcore-command-mt.markdown

     > jx mt file.jx

-Runs the code in multiple threads.
-Each thread executes the code independently.
+Runs the code in multiple instances.
+Each instance executes the code independently.

-JXcore by default will create 2 threads in the pool for that application.
+JXcore by default will create 2 sub-instances in the pool for that application.
-However you can change this value by supplying desired `number` of threads after the colon, like:
+However you can change this value by supplying desired `number` of sub-instances after the colon, like:

     > jx mt:4 file.js

-In this case, four threads will be created.
+In this case, four sub-instances will be created.

 Using the `mt` command works best when your code is supposed to perform some operations and exit (after the event loop becomes drained).